-The most successful companies these days have built up an impressive arsenal of sophisticated data analytics tools that can take all this information from different sources, like e-commerce transactions and call center records, then compare it with feedback gleaned from consumers' social media posts or comments on review websites like Yelp, Google, or Amazon.
+The most successful companies these days have built up an impressive arsenal of sophisticated data analytics tools and data transformation tools that can take all this information from different sources, like e-commerce transactions and call center records, then compare it with feedback gleaned from consumers' social media posts or comments on review websites like Yelp, Google, or Amazon.

 The result: insights into how loyal customers feel about specific products and services — and warnings about potential marketing disasters before they happen.

 What do customers value most in a brand experience?
 What are their needs and wants when it comes to purchasing your product or service?
 By defining these characteristics, you can create the customer journey map that will help deliver a better customer experience.

 There is a difference between customers and consumers, and these terms are not strictly the same.
 A customer purchases goods or services, while consumers will use the products.
 Customers turn into consumers after consumption has occurred.

 This is important to consider in instances where parents are purchasing to meet their children’s needs and desires.
 In this case, the parents are customers while their children are the consumers.
 Both of these aspects should be defined to determine the needs and wants of both parties.

 What is a Single Customer View and Why do I need it?

 A single customer view is a way to integrate your marketing data and customer relationship management (CRM) so that you have one complete picture of what’s happening with every customer.
 It also helps in targeting the right customers for the best deals or offers, which can increase conversion rates.
 A single customer view typically includes:

 Demographic data such as age range and location.

 Behavioral patterns like how often they shop at your store or visit your website.